alrichardbollans/spatial-preposition-annotation-tool/README.md

 * Space Bar selects a new preposition (in tasks where the preposition is given)
 * DEL key deselects everything and reselects highlighted objects

+In general green highlighting denotes a figure objects while red highlighting denotes a ground.

 Currently there are five modes for annotating